How to write the perfect dignity at work policy (free template included)

 Dignity at work is the principle of maintaining a healthy, safe and enjoyable place to go about your employment.
+Whether an employee is being promoted or demoted, they should maintain their dignity.
 It can only be achieved once each of these points is met:

 - The office is free from bullying, harassment and victimisation